passard/ArchLinux-ARM-Raspberry-Pi/README.md

 ### 1.4 Check partition table
  _Type_ **'p'** to check how partition table is looking, if everything looks good, write the partition table and exit by typing **'w'**.

+## Creating file system operations must be done as a root user

 ### 1.5 Create and mount the FAT file system (-n is for FAT label option):
 	mkfs.vfat /dev/sdX1 -n boot
  	mkdir /mnt/boot